What Is A Life Coach?

 Outside of our coaching sessions you can expect 5-10 hours of additional work per week.
 Reading, watching videos, connecting with old friends and colleagues (aka ‘networking’), and researching.
 There’s work to do.
 Change isn’t going to happen while you sit on my couch.

-Don’t start coaching because your parents or spouse wants you to.
+Don’t start coaching because your parents or spouse wants you to be coached.
 Come because you want to.
 I’ll help you realize what you need to do -- and it’s on you to do it.
 I’ll provide the support and accountability, for sure, but you’re going to send the emails, set up the meetings, fly to Florida for those auditions and put the pieces together to change your life.

 I can’t do it for you, but I can (and will) support you as you do it.